chiroptical/ctfp-book-club/README.md

 All streams will start at 7:30 PM EST

-- 10/21/19: Explaination of book club and Chapter 1
+- 10/21/19: Explanation of book club and Chapter 1

 ## Guidelines for Participation